 Trust Company, Monroe Drive Branch

-This award-winning branch bank of Trust Company of Georgia (now SunTrust) was designed by Atlanta architect Henri Jova, who came up with a form that had neither front nor back and could be read and recognized from a speeding vehicle on a busy freeway.
-It was published in Time Magazine, Interiors and other publication when it opened in 1965.
+This iconic and award-winning branch bank of the Trust Company of Georgia (now SunTrust) was designed by Atlanta architect Henri Jova, who came up with a form that had neither front nor back and could be read and recognized from a speeding vehicle on a busy freeway.
+It was published in Time Magazine, Interiors, and other publication when it opened in 1965.
+It remained as a bank until 2000 and now operates as Cirque Daquiri Bar.

+The Atlanta Preservation Center has been advocating for over a decade to preserve the building.
 Celebrated during the APC's "Ancients and Moderns" lecture series in 2003, it was placed on the APC's Endangered List.
-Is was saved in 2005 when it was converted into the Piebar restaurant; its last occupant was Eros Tapas.
+It was saved in 2005 when it was converted into the Pie Bar restaurant; since that time, it has been a series of bars and restaurants.
 The APC has been working to have the site declared eligible for National Register status.
-Currently, it is unoccupied and therefore remains in jeopardy.

 Time: 1965